 Blox Fruits and Sailor Piece are Roblox’s two premier anime RPGs.
-One has dominated the platform for years with three massive seas, a deep combat system, and an economy that mirrors real-world trading.
-The other is newer, scrappier, and dares to ask: what if your RPG also had ship-to-ship naval combat?
+One has dominated the platform for years with three massive seas, a combo system that rivals actual fighting games, and a trading economy where rare fruits sell for real money.
+The other is newer, scrappier, and dares to ask: what if your RPG also had ship-to-ship naval combat with crew roles and cannon upgrades?

-Both draw from the same well.
-Both promise hundreds of hours of grinding, PvP glory, and the satisfaction of watching your character evolve from island-hopping nobody to sea-ruling legend.
+Both draw from the same source material.
+Both promise hundreds of hours of grinding, PvP glory, and the satisfaction of watching your character evolve.
+But they ask fundamentally different questions of you as a player.
+Blox Fruits asks: “How much time are you willing to invest?”
+Sailor Piece asks: “Do you have friends who will invest with you?”

 At a Glance